cyber-dojo/commander/README.md

 ...
 ```

-# resetting the server to a specific version
+# setting the server to a specific version
 ```bash
 $ cyber-dojo update 0.1.21
 $ cyber-dojo version